Data Privacy Laws and Governance: Overview, Regulations, and Digital Compliance Insights

 • IBM Security Guardium

-Such tools help organizations monitor sensitive data and protect it from unauthorized access.
+These tools monitor sensitive data and protect it from unauthorized access.

-Organizations often use structured frameworks to evaluate privacy risks and implement governance strategies.
+Organizations rely on structured frameworks and tools to evaluate privacy risks and maintain governance standards.

 • Data protection impact assessment templates